usnistgov/dioptra/docs/source/how-to/essential-workflows/setup-python-client.rst

 Step 3: Register User
 ~~~~~~~~~~~~~~~~~~~~~

-In your python interpreter, run the following code:
+In your python interpreter, set the username, email, and password, then use the client to register a new user:

 .. tabs::